 CTY Online Programs use many web technologies.
 Fast internet access (at least 5 Mpbs to the Baltimore MD area) is required; online lessons operate poorly on slow connections.

-More specific hardware and software requirements are detailed under the "System Requirements" tab on each of our course description pages; please refer to them before applying.
+Specific specific hardware and software requirements are detailed under the Technical Requirements tab on each of our course description pages; please refer to them before applying.

 In addition to Microsoft Automatic Updates, we recommend that you install one utility from each of the following categories and keep them updated.
 Warning: if the installer offers to bundle any toolbars or other extras, do not install those.

 If your computer has internet security software that goes beyond antivirus (e.g. a security "suite") you may need to reconfigure it to allow our courses.
 Security software must not block access to jhu.edu, ctyjhu.org, and other domains as specified by the course.
 If you use Internet Explorer browser, *://*.jhu.edu should be in the Trusted Zone.

 If your computer currently has Windows 8 or lower, please review your course's specific system requirements before upgrading it to Windows 10.

 In addition to Apple Software Updates, we recommend that you install one utility from each of the following categories and keep them updated:

 Mac users should also install Adobe Reader.
 Apple's Preview.app sometimes has trouble with fillable PDF forms.